 This post may contain affiliate links, see my Affiliates Disclosure.

 Have you or a loved one been diagnosed with type 2 diabetes?
 If so, there are some very important skills to learn from day one.
 Caring for type 2 diabetes is a lifelong learning process that can be daunting at first.
 Learning some basic "survival" skills to begin will help you feel more confident in caring for yourself or a family member.
-Each topic includes links to websites and resources I hope you find helpful.
+Each topic includes links to helpful websites and resources.

 1. General Information